-TEENAGE striker Ross Caldwell admits Leigh Griffiths has been an inspiration for Hibs this season, but he insists the Easter Road side are not a one-man team.
+TEENAGE striker Ross Caldwell admits Leigh Griffiths has been an inspiration for Hibs this season, but he insists the Easter Road side are not a

 The 13 goals on-loan Wolves star Griffiths has bagged in the first quarter of the season have fired Hibs towards the top of the SPL and, while his performances have seen him singled out for praise, Caldwell reckons the team as a whole deserve credit.